 - Slow down and live life more slowly, the “Texas Way”

-Please plan to arrive in El Paso no later than 1:00 PM today.
+Please plan to arrive in El Paso on April 27 and overnight at an airport hotel.
+The group assembles this morning at 9:00 AM.
 Your guide meets you at the airport; we plan to do some birding en route to Fort Davis and the Davis Mountains, so be sure your binoculars are handy and your shoes are good for walking.
 We drive east about two hours to Van Horn where we take a break and then continue to Balmorhea State Park, a lush oasis.
 The park is located at the northern end of the Davis Mountains.
 Here an artisan spring pours forth millions of gallons of water, encouraging the growth of tall trees and marsh vegetation.
 The park is a haven for migrating birds, with such beauties as Painted Buntings sometimes coming in to the feeders.
 We look for Bullock’s Oriole, Western Kingbird, Pied-billed Grebe, and two species of rare desert fish.
 As time permits, we continue a short way to one of the larger reservoirs in this area, Balmorhea Lake.
 Here we may find a variety of ducks and shorebirds, and with luck, a flock of magnificent White Pelican.

 Our afternoon drive of 30 miles or so down to Fort Davis is timed for good wildlife viewing hours, with a chance of seeing Mule Deer, Javelinas, Coyotes, or Wild Boar.
 This scenic route reveals tall cliffs of columnar volcanic rocks.
 Settle into your accommodations at the delightful Hotel Limpia and enjoy a first group dinner at the hotel.

 Accommodations at the Hotel Limpia, Fort Davis (D)